Expression Interrupted

 Trial on "insulting a public official" charge

-Fincancı was charged with "insulting a public official" over a social media post she shared in 2013, during Turkey's nationwide Gezi Park protests.
-The trial was overseen by Istanbul's Anadolu 42nd Criminal Court of First Instance.
-The final hearing of this trial was held on 16 February 2021.
-After hearing Fincancı and her lawyer’s final defense statements, the Anadolu 42nd Criminal Court sentenced Fincancı to a judicial fine of TL7,080 on the charge of “insulting a public official.”
+The final hearing of this trial, overseen by Istanbul's Anadolu 42nd Criminal Court of First Instance, was held on 16 February 2021.
+After hearing Fincancı and her lawyer’s final defense statements, the Anadolu 42nd Criminal Court sentenced Fincancı to a judicial fine of TL 7,080 on the charge of “insulting a public official.”